- How to use UBOS

 How to set up a website as a Tor hidden service¶

-Many are familiar with Tor as a way to browse the web anonymously.
+Tor is generally known as a way to browse the web anonymously.
 That requires a special browser, but the user’s web traffic is heavily encrypted and bounced between several countries, so it becomes rather difficult even for well-resourced adversaries (oppressive governments, for example), to track a user around the web.

 Less well-known is that Tor also enables people to publish websites whose location is very hard to find and whose users are hard to track.
 These “hidden sites” have strange URLs consisting of seemingly random letters, and end in .onion.
 While some major companies publish sites as hidden services (for example, Pro Publica and Facebook), the webserver configuration involved so far has been out of reach for most people.